Cup-Marked Stone: OS Grid Reference – SE 2006 3790

 Archaeology & History

-Included in Boughey & Vickerman’s (2003) survey as ‘stone 12′ – it was first described by Sidney Jackson in 1954, who later gave us a map and drawing of the stone.
+Included in Boughey & Vickerman’s (2003) survey as ‘stone 12’ – it was first described by Sidney Jackson in 1954, who later gave us a map and drawing of the stone.
 I looked for it several times x-number of years back, but never found it (though was led astray a little by the profusion of Amanitas in the locale!).
 Comprising at least 18 cup-markings on a generally flat rock surface, to this day the carving remains unfound, though is probably under the herbage hereabouts.
-Anyone seen owt of it?
+The same fate seems to have befallen the West Woods 1 and West Woods 2 carvings in another part of the same woods.
+Does anyone know what’s become of them?

 © Paul Bennett, The Northern Antiquarian